nautobot/nautobot/nautobot/docs/development/templates.md

   left of the table configuration button.
 * `bulk_buttons`: may be a set of buttons at the bottom of the table, to the left of potential bulk edit or delete buttons.
-* `extras`: may provide extra information to display just above the table, to the left.
+* `header_extra`: may provide extra information to display just above the table, to the left.

 ## Object Edit